Blue Horizon (record label): History

-The label produced Chicken Shack's 1969 release "I'd Rather Go Blind" and a slew of chart hit singles for Fleetwood Mac, including "Need Your Love So Bad", "Black Magic Woman" and the UK number one hit "Albatross"; the band's sessions for the label were released in 1999 as a box set.
+The label produced Chicken Shack's 1969 release "I'd Rather Go Blind" and several chart hit singles for Fleetwood Mac, including "Need Your Love So Bad", "Black Magic Woman" and the UK number one hit "Albatross".
+In the same year, the label linked up with Sire Records in the US.
 Albums were often housed in imaginative sleeves, mostly designed by Terence Ibbott.
 The distinctive blue label singles eventually gave way to red and then no-centre white labels as the blues boom died away, although further chart success was realised when "Hocus Pocus" by Dutch band Focus climbed into the UK top 20.
 The label ceased production in 1972, and while vinyl re-releases by Sire Records in the US kept interest alive, CD reissues were limited until Vernon himself re-emerged in the 21st century to remaster some of the material.
+The Fleetwood Mac's sessions for the label were released in 1999 as a box set.

 In 2010, it was reported that the label would be reactivated by Seymour Stein and Richard Gottehrer, whom with Mike and Richard Vernon were the US and UK directors of Blue Horizon Records, although it would not have access to the original catalogue.
-In 2012, Tank Full Of Blues by Dion was issued.
+In 2012, Tank Full of Blues by Dion was issued.

 On 12 June 2012, BBC Radio 4 broadcast Cerys Matthews' Blue Horizon, a documentary about Blue Horizon Records.

 The label was lampooned by The Liverpool Scene with their song, "I've Got These Fleetwood Mac, Chicken Shack, John Mayall Can't Fail Blues".